vlad-uve/CAE-MNIST/README.md

 > 💡 **Conclusion:** Optimizing the latent space is not just about accuracy, but about aligning the model with its true purpose — learning **the minimal shape of encoding that can be decoded with the most meaningful reconstruction quality**.

-## Key Conclusions from the Experiment
+## 💡 Key Conclusions from the Experiment

-1. d
-2.
+1. Increasing latent space dimensionality enhances reconstruction quality but contradicts the compactness objective.
+A tradeoff latent dimensions should be applied.
+2. Wider filters slightly reduce loss but offer no substantial visual improvement, making their added cost **unjustified for a simple dataset like MNIST**.
+3. Such architectural modifications as usage of batch normalization, leaky ReLU activation function, and additional convolution layers  add complexity without any performance gains.
+4. Decreasing filter size and number of convlutional layers must be prioritized to reduce computational footprint.
+5.

 ## ⚖️ Considerations for the Trade-Off Model
 Given that the goal of the trade-off model is to achieve an optimal balance between reconstruction quality, model compactness, and computational efficiency - especially for lightweight tasks like MNIST digit encoding.